Integrin beta 6: Function

 Integrin αvβ6 is found exclusively on epithelial cells.
 In most resting normal cells, little ITGB6 is produced, however the highest levels are found in the stomach, gall bladder and lung.
 ITGB6 levels increase in cells remodelling tissues so αvβ6 expression is increased in development, wound healing, but also in fibrosis and cancer.

 The principal function of αvβ6 is the activation of cytokine transforming growth factor-b1 (TGF-β1).
 Latent-TGF-β1 is bound to the extracellular matrix, covered by its pro-peptide latency associated peptide (LAP). αvβ6 binds LAP, and through cytoskeletal force releases TGF-β1.
 TGF-β1 regulates multiple processes including cell proliferation, differentiation, angiogenesis, epithelial-mesenchymal-transition (EMT) and immune suppression.
 These processes combine to heal wounds but when uncontrolled can promote tissue pathologies.

-Clinical Significance
+Clinical significance

 While αvβ6 promotes normal functions such as wound repair, excess αvβ6 production promotes diseases such fibrosis and cancer.
-Thus high αvβ6 expression in fibrosis and cancer is usually associated with a poorer prognosis.
+High αvβ6 expression in fibrosis and cancer is usually associated with a poorer prognosis.